daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![sparsity_sim]

-Initially, when sparsity is low, the model performs incredibly well as the factorization problem is easy (correlation and coverage).
+Initially, the model performs well as the factorization problem is less complex (correlation and coverage) and the matrix is dense.
+As sparsity increases and the signal in the data gets fragmented, the average performance decreases with increasing variability.
-As sparsity decreases, the model performance degrades as the signal in the data gets fragmented.
-The variability of the metric value increases as sparsity increases because randomness begins to obfuscate the model's understanding of the patterns in the data.

 Let's try this again but make the problem harder by shuffling the rows of the interaction